kkemple/scienceandmathematics.com/src/content/posts/innovation-cycles-and-civilizational-renormalization.md

 The acceleration is inevitable.
 Each cycle operates at higher baseline complexity.
 Higher complexity means faster approach to bankruptcy threshold.
 The inter-cycle time must decrease following $t \propto 1/\eta^2$ relationship.
 We cannot prevent acceleration—we can only prepare for increasingly rapid transitions.

-The current AI cycle represents possible inflection point.
-If overhead continues growing without breakthrough, civilization approaches global bankruptcy where maintenance costs exceed total productive capacity.
-The consequences would be catastrophic—coordinated collapse of complex systems unable to sustain maintenance burden.
-The framework predicts breakthrough probability exceeds 60% within five years, but delayed breakthrough increases crisis severity.
+The current AI cycle represents a possible inflection point.
+If overhead continues growing without a breakthrough, civilization approaches global bankruptcy where maintenance costs exceed total productive capacity.
+The consequences would be catastrophic—coordinated collapse of complex systems unable to sustain the maintenance burden.
+The framework predicts the breakthrough probability exceeds 60% within five years, but a delayed breakthrough increases crisis severity.

 Understanding cycles enables navigation rather than prediction.
 We cannot control breakthrough timing or form—too many variables, too much complexity.
 We can position for inevitable transition by maintaining adaptability, building resilience, and exploring adjacent possibilities.
 The cycle continues regardless of individual action.
 The question isn't whether breakthrough occurs but whether we're prepared when it does.